• Skip to main content

 Spreads: 4-5 feet.

 A versatile evergreen shrub with a striking green dense foliage, Taxus Everlow is a low growing spreader with windburn resistance.
-It has dark green foliage that emerges in spring as light green.

 This spreading cultivar grows to a height of about 1 to 5 feet and spreads to about 4 to 5 feet.
 It performs well in any weather condition and grows best in well-drained, alkaline soil.